 · Use the power of antioxidants in proven ingredients like Bilberry Berries, Wheatgrass Extract, and Dandelion Root to attack the free radicals that oxidize the lens and cause cataracts

 · Cataractin is our #1 Best-Selling herbal remedy because it works

 IngredientsBack to top

 Bilberry berries (Vaccinium Myrtillus)

-The Bilberry berry is mentioned in old Chinese and European medical texts as being used for treating circulation and eye disorders.
-During World War II, British fighter pilots ate bilberries to improve their night vision.
-It's blue-purple color tells us right away this berry is a top-level antioxidant.
+Bilberries are mentioned in ancient Chinese and European medical text as being effective treatments for circulation and eye disorders.
+During the Second World War, British fighter pilots ate bilberries as their secret weapon to improve night vision.

-We use only USDA Certified Organic Bilberry berries and NO Bilberry leaf which may lower blood-glucose levels.)
+only USDA Certified Organic Bilberry berries and NO Bilberry leaf, as the leaf

 Dandelion Root (Taraxacum Officinale)